awsdocs/aws-parallelcluster-user-guide/doc_source/dcv-section.md

 ```

 **Note**
-NICE DCV automatically generates a self\-signed certificate that is used to secure traffic between the NICE DCV client and NICE DCV server running on the head node\.
+NICE DCV automatically generates a self\-signed certificate that's used to secure traffic between the NICE DCV client and NICE DCV server running on the head node\.
 To configure your own certificate, see [NICE DCV HTTPS certificate](dcv.md#dcv-certificate)\.

 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update.md#update-policy-fail)